Render vs Cloudflare Pages for Solo Developers

 Cloudflare Pages Overview

-Cloudflare Pages is a JAMstack deployment platform that serves your site from Cloudflare's global edge network spanning 300+ locations.
+Cloudflare Pages is a JAMstack deployment platform that serves your site from Cloudflare's global edge network, which spans 337 cities across more than 100 countries.
 It started as a static site host but evolved into a full-stack platform with Pages Functions (powered by Cloudflare Workers) for server-side logic.

 The free tier is remarkably generous: unlimited sites, unlimited bandwidth, 500 builds per month, and unlimited requests.
 No cold starts, no spin-downs, no bandwidth charges.
 For static sites and JAMstack applications, it's hard to find better value.